 Code of Conduct: Prohibited Personal Behavior

-- Selling, soliciting or any other commercial activity in the Library, including but not limited to distributing or posting printed commercial material in the Library.
+- Selling, soliciting, or any other commercial activity in the Library, including but not limited to distributing or posting printed commercial material in the Library.

 - Petition-signing and/or taking surveys in the Library.

 - Panhandling (meaning to approach strangers and beg for money, food, or some other item) in the Library.

 - Occupying more than one space during peak times of Library use

 - Blocking or impeding access to the Library, including but not limited to, blocking or impeding the use of Library entrances, exits, facilities, or property.

 - Lack of personal hygiene, or use of perfume or fragrance, which produces an odor that constitutes a nuisance by interfering with the reasonable use of the Library by other Library patrons, or by interfering with Library staff’s ability to reasonably perform their duties.

 - Unreasonably loud noise (such as from talking, cell phone conversations, banging on the furniture, and use of laptops and other media devices at a volume level that disturbs others).

 - Not wearing shirts and shoes (or other footwear) at all times in the Library.